Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Discussion

-The low fraction of dense molecular gas observed in most post-starburst galaxies in our sample suggests that ``gas stabilization'' processes, such as morphological quenching, feedback regulation, or strangulation, play a dominant role in keeping these systems quiescent and suppressing further star formation.
+In at least one of the merging post-SBs in our sample, we also find evidence for AGN activity.
+Both X-ray irradiation from the AGN and shocks associated with outflows have been shown to enhance CO excitation \citep{Vallini2019}, and may contribute to the steeply rising SLED of J1448.
+High-resolution morphological and kinematic observations of the CO-emitting gas will be essential to determine the spatial origin of the dense and/or warm molecular component in these systems and to disentangle the respective roles of turbulence, mergers, and AGN feedback in maintaining quenching.

+Interestingly, the companion galaxies of ID83492 show $R_{52}$ values 0.5 dex lower than those of high-redshift starbursts with comparable sSFRs.
+This likely reflects a mismatch in timescales: while sSFR traces star formation averaged over tens of Myr, CO(5–4) probes the instantaneous reservoir of dense and warm gas.
+In a merger-driven starburst, the dense gas phase can be rapidly consumed or disrupted \citep[e.g.,][]{Petersson2023}, leading to low $R_{52}$ even while the galaxy still appears star-forming.
+Future observations of $\mathrm{H\alpha}$ or $\mathrm{Pa\alpha}$ lines will help constrain the instantaneous SFR and assess whether a timescale mismatch indeed underlies the apparent tension between the $R_{52}$ and sSFR in these systems.
+Additionally, observations of multiple CO transitions will be key to better constrain the SLEDs of these galaxies.

 We note, however, that our analysis is limited to post-starbursts with existing low-$J$ CO detections, which may represent the gas-rich tail of the population.
 The processes responsible for shutting down star formation and those that subsequently maintain quiescence may therefore differ in gas-poor passive galaxies.
 Spatially resolved observations would provide stronger constraints by mapping the extent of both high-$J$ and low-$J$ CO emission and identifying potential spatial variations in excitation across the galaxies.
 In addition, higher signal-to-noise data would enable dynamical studies to assess whether the molecular gas is gravitationally stable and to search for evidence of outflows.